 Dr. Mosak serves as Chair of the Doctoral Scholars in Clinical Psychology Program.
 Dr. Mosak earned his A.B. in Psychology and Ph.D. in Clinical Psychology at the University of Chicago.
 He is a Diplomate in Clinical Psychology of the American Board of Professional Psychology, a Life Member and Fellow of the APA, and a Licensed Clinical Psychologist.
-Dr. Mosak teaches courses in Adlerian theory and methods, clinical seminars, and a yearlong "Adler from Scratch" series.
+Dr. Mosak teaches courses in Adlerian theory and methods as well as clinical seminars.
 His additional interests include the use of humor, the role of the spiritual in psychotherapy, multiple psychotherapy, and group and couples therapy.